 - (5) The local property management company shall inspect the property on a bi-weekly basis to ensure that the property is in compliance with this section.
-Upon the request of the city, the local property management company shall provide a copy of the inspection reports to the city. - (6) Failure of the responsible party to properly maintain the property may result in a violation of this Code and a notice of violation or notice of hearing by the city.
-The city may take the necessary action to ensure compliance with this section. - (d) "Responsible party" is any individual or entity that holds a recorded mortgage or other recorded security interest on the real property at issue.

-- (e) Opposing, obstructing enforcement officer, penalty.
-Whoever opposes, obstructs, or resists any enforcement officer or any person authorized by the mayor in the discharge of duties as provided in this section, upon conviction shall be punished as provided in section 1-1-8 of this Code. - (f) Immunity of enforcement officer.
+Upon the request of the city, the local property management company shall provide a copy of the inspection reports to the citycede enforcement division. - (6) Failure of the responsible party to properly maintain the property may result in a violation of this Code and a notice of violation or notice of hearing by the city. 's code enforcement office.
+Pursuant to a finding and determination by the city's code enforcement authority, the city may take the necessary action to ensure compliance with this section. - (d) "Responsible party" is any individual or entity that holds a recorded mortgage or other recorded security interest on the real property at issue. - (e) Opposing, obstructing enforcement officer, penalty.
+Whoever opposes, obstructs, or resists any enforcement officer or any person authorized by the mayor enforcement office in the discharge of duties as provided in this section, upon conviction shall be punished as provided in section 1-1-8 of this Code. - (f) Immunity of enforcement officer.
 Any enforcement officer authorized or designated by the mayor or any person authorized by the enforcement officer shall be immune from prosecution, civil or criminal, for reasonable, good faith trespass upon real property while in the discharge of duties imposed by this section. - (g) Additional authority.
-The mayor shall have the authority to require the mortgagee and/or owner of record of any property affected by this section, to implement additional maintenance and/or security measures including, but not limited to, securing any and all door, window, or other openings, employment of an on-site security guard, or other measures as may be reasonably required to help prevent further decline of the property. - (h) Adoption of rules; expenditure of funds; declaration of city purpose.
-The mayor, consistent with his or her duties and authorities under the City Charter, including those duties and authorities relating to emergency situations, is authorized and empowered to adopt rules and regulations and expend city funds as may be reasonably necessary and available to carry out the terms of this section, the expenditure of such funds being declared a proper city purpose.
+The mayordirector of sanitation services, or his/her designee, shall have the authority to require the mortgagee and/or owner of record of any property affected by this section, to implement additional maintenance and/or security measures including, but not limited to, securing any and all door, window, or other openings, employment of an on-site security guard, or other measures as may be reasonably required to help prevent further decline of the property. - (h) Adoption of rules; expenditure of funds; declaration of city purpose.
+The mayor-or hisher designee, consistent with his or her duties and authorities under the City Charter, including those duties and authorities relating to emergency situations, is authorized and empowered to adopt rules and regulations and expend city funds as may be reasonably necessary and available to carry out the terms of this section, the expenditure of such funds being declared a proper city purpose.